 You will be very interested in getting your dealer tags; the dealer plates make it possible for you to move vehicles between buyers and sellers without applying for a title and registration.

 The DMV is very particular about how you use the dealer tags and asks you to follow the rules laid out in the Dealer Manual.

 Dealer tags expire every year on December 31st and the annual fee is $10 per plate.
 You will be issued a certain number of dealer plates depending on how many vehicles you sell.
 Of course, the first year you won't know so the DMV uses vehicle sales estimate.

-When you are running a dealership you are managing a business.
-The DMV and the Department of Revenue have expectations that you will conduct your business ethically and legally.
+When you are running a dealership, you are managing a business.
+The DMV and the Department of Revenue have expectations you will conduct your business ethically and legally.
 Be sure you know all the reporting rules.

 You must also keep good records; your filing system should be organized, detailed, and neatly filed on site.